Step-by-Step guide on adding paginate in your WordPress blog.

 So, there you have survey completed by my family.
 However, I am sure that this is not the view of the rest of the world.
 The ability to do paginating on a website is there for a reason.
 I have since stopped doing the paginating because of their comments, but also because of Pinterest.

 When I went to add my website to my business Pinterest profile and it did not work when I had paginating in place.
 It took me a few tries to figure this out.
-(I will cover that experience in the future.
-If you have specific questions on it before I cover it, please don’t hesitate to ask me).
-I will be happy to share with you what I have learned.

 How to add Paginating to your blog posts.